pwoznic/Technical-Writing/README.md

 Technical writers have a broad range of skills that go beyond *writing* procedures and overview information.
 I often wear many hats, and I enjoy it!
 I thrive in this kind of environment!

-Typical technical writing skills include:
+These broad range of technical writing skills include:
 * **Structured Writing**
    - Providing an _Information Architecture_ to structure large volumes of information
    - Organizing content into specific types, such as concepts, processes, and tasks (DITA)